gbelote/siren.js/README.md

 When a JavaScript error occurs or an uncaught exception is thrown, siren.js records the error, collects information about the environment, and reports this to a server.
-Using the dashboard on [sirenjs.com](sirenjs.com/about/dashboard) or by creating your own, you can see when errors happen.
+Using the dashboard on [sirenjs.com](sirenjs.com/about/dashboard) or by creating your own, you can see when and what errors happen.

 ### Information Collected ###